sola666/figwrap/README.md

 Download the package and import from here, I will be uploading this to pypi as a pip package when I get a moment.

+This will become included in the HELIOS lib when I can update the project.

 ## Usage

 ```python